hcai-mms/hcai-mms.github.io/_publications/2025_07_SIGIR_PsyAsp.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Ablavi Ericka Armela
-- Nabila Zrira
+- Abdul Hannan
-- Khadija Ouazzani-Touhami
+- Alessio Brutti
-- Haris Ahmad Khan
 - Nawaz
+- Mubashir Noman

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: